hundredrabbits/thebook/north_pacific_logbook.md

 The seas are big.
 Very big.
 My stomach is in knots from worry.
 I practice *box breathing* to calm myself.
 Every wave that comes lapping up the hull scares me now.
 I never did trust the sea, but now I am terrified of its strength and unpredictability.

 ##### 0700
-We tried to have coffee outside, but two waves came crashing into the cockpit, spoiling both our cups.
+We tried to have coffee outside, but big waves came crashing into the cockpit, spoiling both our cups.
 No coffee for us today.
 We'll have to fight these monster waves all day.
 I worry when I'm out here, but also am concerned for Devine when he's out there.
 Wind is coming out of the west, strong and steady.
 The next days should be calmer, although the GRIB files have been known to lie.
 I went to hide back inside, but I wish I was out there with him.
 Sometimes I wish we hadn't done this, and that we were somewhere quiet, chatting about projects and sipping something warm, not sitting here, mind racing and fearful that the sea will try and take one of us again.

 We are crazy fools to be out here, but what other option was there, really?
 How else could we bring Pino home?
 It's funny.
 When the weather is bad, we are fools, but when it's good, we're lucky?
 The weather has a way of toying with my mind and feelings.